 (C) Once the vehicle is approved for competition, any damage to the vehicle that requires repair, e.g. crash damage, electrical or mechanical damage will void the Inspection Approval.
-Repairs must be conducted with the knowledge of the Faculty Advisor and/or Team Steward.
-Upon the completion of the repair and before re-entering into any dynamic competition, the vehicle must be re-submitted to Technical Inspection for re-approval.
+Upon the completion of the repair and before re-entering into any dynamic competition, the vehicle MUST be re-submitted to Technical Inspection for re-approval.